Tbot101/CIS-5190-Project/README.md

 This 5190 Project looks at the [Amazon Fine Food Review Dataset](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews?datasetId=18&sortBy=voteCount)

+Some of the initial cells may need to be edited to work with the path to `cleaned_reviews.csv`

 The files in this repository are described as follows:

 ---------- BERT.ipynb ----------